Dog Reactivity on Walks Explained

 Final Thoughts from a Trainer

 Dog reactivity is not a personality flaw.
-It is a learned response.
+Instead, it is a learned response.

 This blog is also published on Vocal.